01vishalyadav/cov1-django/README.md

 # covid-1 app
-Python django based app which searches web for stats of covid19 cases in UP shows result.
+Python django based app which searches web for stats of covid19 cases in UP and shows result.